Donrwalsh/Shop/README.md

 Used `>nest new backend` to create the files on this branch.
 Run app with `npm run start` in the `backend` folder.
 Navigate to http://localhost:3000/ for a Hello World! message.

 Used `>npm install --save @nestjs/swagger` because I love Swagger.
-Visit http://localhost:3000/api for the Swagger interface.
+Visit http://localhost:3000/swagger for the Swagger interface.

+Run in hot reload mode using `>npm run start:local`. `>npm run server` is better because it includes an initial clean command.

+### TODO

+- How to share the Blueprint (and others) model between the backend and scripts and beyond?
+(Currently I just duplicated the file across both)
 # Database

 This project uses MongoDB for storing data.